Dr Liz Bahs

 Research interests

 I have a double focus to my research: firstly, on poetry sequences, in particular poly-vocal and polyphonic sequences from Robert Browning to present, with a special author focus on three contemporary poets: Gabrielle Calvocoressi, Amanda Dalton, and Jackie Kay.
-This topic, along with the jointly narrative and lyric progression of such sequences formed the body of my doctoral research, a thesis titled (with homage to Mikhail Bakhtin), On the Threshold: the Polyphonic Poetry Sequence.
-I am now reworking this thesis into a monograph.
-The second focus is on multi-narratives (esp poetry and hybrid forms) such as Cathy Park Hong's Dance Dance Revolution.
+A monograph titled The Polyvocal Poetry Sequence: Answering Eliot is forthcoming with Palgrave Macmillan (2025) The second focus is on multi-narratives (esp poetry and hybrid forms) such as Cathy Park Hong's Dance Dance Revolution.

 - Multi-narrative in all forms of media, in particular series, serials, sequences, poly-vocal prose and poetry